Packaging and packaging waste directive

-The European Packaging and packaging waste directive 94/62/EC (1994) deals with the problems of packaging waste and the currently permitted heavy metal content in packaging.
+The European Union's packaging and packaging waste directive 94/62/EC (1994), adopted on 20 December 1994, deals with the problems of packaging waste and the currently permitted heavy metal content in packaging.

+Content

-The Directive obligates member states to meet targets for the recovery and recycling of packaging waste.
-The Directive covers all packaging placed on the Community market.
+The directive obligates member states of the European Union (EU) to meet targets for the recovery and recycling of packaging waste.
+The directive covers all packaging placed on the market in the European Community, as the EU then was.
 Targets are set as a percentage of packaging flowing into the waste stream.